jamilurrahman12/proxmox/README.md

 <img width="637" height="201" alt="image" src="https://github.com/user-attachments/assets/6461b1e2-71ff-4b4e-83ee-db734117adae" />

 Power ON the VM (PVE-1).
 After choosing the correct entry (for example, Boot from USB), the Proxmox VE menu will be displayed, and one of the following options can be selected.
-Choose **Install Proxmox VE (Graphical)**.
+Choose **Install Proxmox VE (Graphical)**